arbarlow/account_service/readme.md

 service AccountService {
   rpc GetById (GetByIdRequest) returns (Account) {}
   rpc GetByEmail (GetByEmailRequest) returns (Account) {}
+  rpc AuthenticateByEmail (AuthRequest) returns (Account) {}
   rpc Create (CreateRequest) returns (Account) {}
   rpc Update (Account) returns (Account) {}
   rpc Delete (DeleteRequest) returns (DeleteResponse) {}
 }
 ```
+## Details

+### Authentication
+Passwords are stored hashed with [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt), no RPC method returns passwords or hashed passwords.

+You can do simple authentication with the `AuthenticateByEmail` RPC method to roll your own authentication logic.
+I.e you can auth with email and password, but managing password length or auth tokens is up to you atm.

+### Validations

+At the moment the service will reject account create and update requests have either a blank name or email. "" is considered blank.

+There is no email validation so to speak as I've never seen it done right.

 ## Docker